chromium/chromium/docs/enterprise/enrollment.md

-# Enterprise Enrollment on Chrome OS
+# Enterprise Enrollment on ChromeOS

 Enterprise Enrollment is a process that marks a device as belonging to particular organization and enables [management](management.md) of the device